wjpigott/ArcBenefitsDashboard/README.md

 A simple, interactive dashboard to help organizations track and maximize their Windows Software Assurance benefits.
 This tool visualizes available benefits, identifies unused opportunities, and calculates potential savings.

+There are 2 options proposed, one is a static webpage that allows you to visualize the data.
+The other is an Azure Workbook that shares the same data but with much easier deployment option.

 ## 🎯 Purpose

 Many organizations with Software Assurance (SA) subscriptions don't fully utilize all the benefits they're paying for.
 This dashboard helps: